vidhra/saturn/README.md

 ![Saturn](https://via.placeholder.com/800x200/1f2937/ffffff?text=Saturn+-+Cloud+AI+Agents)

 # Saturn - Smart Assistant for Translating User Requests
-Your AI-powered control for cloud infrastructure.
+Your AI-powered control for any infrastructure.

-[Saturn](https://github.com/vidhra/Saturn) is an open source conversational interface that democratizes cloud operations.
-We specialize in translating natural language into precise cloud API calls, making cloud infrastructure management accessible to everyone - from DevOps engineers to developers who want to focus on building, not configuring.
+[Saturn](https://github.com/vidhra/Saturn) is an open source conversational interface that translates into infra operations.
+We help in translating natural language into precise cloud API calls, making cloud infrastructure management accessible to everyone - from DevOps engineers to developers who want to focus on building, not configuring.

 ## Getting Started
 - **Quick Start**: Install Saturn and run your first cloud command in minutes with our [installation guide](#setup)